Two Current Sessions Available:

 Classes usually continue well into the afternoon or early evening and will finish when the larder is full.
 In any case, we work at your pace.
 Capping the class at just eight students keeps the hands-on learning undiluted.
 You’re welcome to make extensive notes and film the whole process.

 The class will be at our farm just outside Tulsa, Oklahoma.
 We’ll use ingredients from the cow we slaughter, our garden, and small local farms.
 We’ll have locally roasted coffee and Jersey cream each day.

-Now included with these 3-day events:
+Now included with these 2-day classes:

 - 2 months free access to the Meatsmith Membership, which includes